-Dura-Bar® continuous cast iron offers similar properties to steel but with a higher quality machining, better thermal conductivity and a reduced cost to comparable steel products.
+Industrial Tube and Steel Corporation is a leading supplier of Dura-Bar® continuous cast iron, which offers similar properties to steel but with higher quality machining, better thermal conductivity, and a reduced cost to comparable steel products.
 Dura-Bar® is available in a wide variety of sizes and shapes in all the standard ASTM A48 and ASTM A536 gray and ductile iron grades.
-Dura-Bar® gray iron bar stock is a good alternative to iron castings because of its high quality, consistent machinability and dense fine-grained microstructure, which produces excellent surface finishes.
-Dura-Bar® ductile iron is highly machinable, making it a superior alternative to carbon steel bar.
-The advantages of Dura-Bar® are many.
+Dura-Bar® gray iron bar stock is a good alternative to iron castings because of its high quality, consistent machinability, and dense fine-grained microstructure, which produces excellent surface finishes.
+Dura-Bar® ductile iron is highly machinable, making it a superior alternative to carbon steel bars.
+There are many advantages of Dura-Bar®.
 With Dura-Bar, there are no defects like those typically found in castings – e.g., porosity, slag, hard spots, shrinkage, etc. Dura-Bar's material consistency stems from the continuous casting process used to produce it.
 Continuous casting involves pulling bars through a graphite die at the bottom of a crucible filled with molten iron.
 Dross, slag, and other impurities float to the top of the crucible and never make it into the cast bars.
 Besides eliminating defects, continuous casting also yields an especially fine-grained microstructure which permits faster machining and extended tool life.
 This boosts throughput and lowers a manufacturer's cost per part.
 It also permits better surface finishes.

-Dura-Bar's® continuous casting process begins with a water-cooled graphite die that is machined to form the shape of the bar.
+The dura-Bar's® continuous casting process begins with water-cooled graphite die that is machined to form the shape of the bar.

 The die is mounted on a bar machine crucible.
 As the bar is pulled horizontally from the crucible, the head pressure feeds molten iron into the die, producing a fine-grained cast iron bar.

-Corrosion resistance is not a specific property of a metal but a characteristic that depends on the conditions of exposure and the quality of performance that is required.
-All Dura-Bar® irons have two constituents in their microstructure, graphite and the matrix structure.
-Graphite will withstand a wide variety of chemical and atmospheric conditions and the matrix structure will behave similar to non-alloyed steel under the same conditions.
+Corrosion resistance is not a specific property of metal but a characteristic that depends on the conditions of exposure and the quality of performance that is required.
+All Dura-Bar® irons have two constituents in their microstructure, graphite, and matrix structure.
+Graphite will withstand a wide variety of chemical and atmospheric conditions and the matrix structure will behave similarly to non-alloyed steel under the same conditions.

 Hardness measures the material characteristics of strength and wear resistance and is also an indicator of machinability.
-Material hardness of cast iron is usually measured by Brinell Hardness Testing (BHN).
+The material hardness of cast iron is usually measured by Brinell Hardness Testing (BHN).
 This measure is easily converted to other hardness values for comparisons.
-It is important to use hardness as a measure of strength, wear and machinability, but only within a particular grade.
-Different grades of iron or steel with the same hardness values may not be comparable in strength, wear and machinability.
+It is important to use hardness as a measure of strength, wear, and machinability, but only within a particular grade.
+Different grades of iron or steel with the same hardness values may not be comparable in strength, wear, and machinability.
 The softest grade of Dura-Bar® has a hardness of 131 BHN.
 The maximum hardness value is 329 BHN.

-Dura-Bar® cast iron has excellent response to heat treating.
-An achievable matrix hardness of 60 Rc and an average hardness of 50 Rc are possible.
-Severity of quench rate must be controlled to reduce the possibility of cracking.
-Stress relieving may be necessary depending on the nature of the heat-treat.
+Dura-Bar® cast iron has an excellent response to heat treatment.
+An achievable matrix hardness of 60 Rc and an average hardness of 50 Rc is possible.
+The severity of the quench rate must be controlled to reduce the possibility of cracking.
+Stress relieving may be necessary depending on the nature of the heat treatment.

-The Dura-Bar® continuous casting process can supply product in near-net shapes, eliminating the need for expensive patterns or molds.
+The Dura-Bar® continuous casting process can supply products in near-net shapes, eliminating the need for expensive patterns or molds.
 This can allow for the elimination or reduction of machining versus castings and traditional bar stock.
-Industrial Tube & Steel Corporation stocks a full size range and is readily available with little to no lead times.
+Industrial Tube & Steel Corporation stocks a full-size range and is readily available with little to no lead times.

 Dura-Bar® irons have excellent thermal conductivity due to the presence of graphite.
 This is an advantage in applications such as permanent molds and glass molds where heat is cycled through a part.
 Coarse flake graphite in a ferritic matrix has a thermal conductivity value of approximately 2 times that of low carbon steel.

 Dura-Bar® is excellent for many wear applications.
 The graphite particles in Dura-Bar® prevent friction welding which causes galling.
-Dura-Bar® resists galling and scuffing and will outperform heat treated steel in a standard pin abrasion test when in the quench and tempered or austempered condition.
+Dura-Bar® resists galling and scuffing and will outperform heat-treated steel in a standard pin abrasion test when in the quenched and tempered or austempered condition.
 Additionally, localized thermal stresses are reduced because of Dura-Bar's® high thermal conductivity.
 Alloy additions, such as chrome, will stabilize carbides and improve wear properties if necessary.

 Contact us for more information about our Dura-Bar Cast Iron.